JuliaControl/ControlSystems.jl/docs/src/examples/tuning_from_data.md

 ```
 As expected, we have 2 resonant pole pairs.

 When dampening fast resonant poles, it is often a good idea to _only_ dampen them, not to change the bandwidth of them.
 Trying to increase the bandwidth of these fast poles requires very large controller gain, and making the poles slower often causes severe robustness problems.
-We thus place the resonant poles with the same magnitude, but with perfect damping.
+We thus try to place the resonant poles with the same magnitude, but with perfect damping.
 ```@example PID_TUNING
-current_pole_magnitudes = abs.(poles(P))
+current_poles = poles(P)
 ```

 The integrator pole can be placed to achieve a desired bandwidth.
 Here, we place it in -30rad/s to achieve a faster response than the PID controller achieved.
 ```@example PID_TUNING
-desired_poles = -[80, 80, 37, 37, 30]
+desired_poles = -[80, 80, 37, 37, 30];
 ```

 We compute the state-feedback gain ``L`` using the function [`place`](@ref), and also compute an observer gain ``K`` using the rule of thumb that the observer poles should be approximately twice as fast as the system poles.